omkardusane/tdfy/index.md

 # Intro:
-I am Omkar, a software engineer and tech leader; with a unique career path & self learning habits and I have a Happy career stage right now.
+I am Omkar, a software engineer and tech leader; with a unique career path & self learning habits and I am at a happy stage right now.
 In last 5 years, I have been told by many of my students that I was able to provide good perspective and guidance to them for the industry.
 I have interviewed many aspiring developers for tech roles and nurtured over 30+ engineers to senior SDE levels.
-I have spoken with many students, noticed them being misguided and lost in their early stages of professional careers.
+I have spoken with many students, noticed them being misguided and lost in their early stages of professional life.
 Hence, this community.

 I say, Let's try to provide some **clarity, structure and guidance** to their future.